nortal/araneaframework/lib/Readme.txt

-The following libraries are included in the Aranea Framework distribution because they are required either for building the framework or for running the sample apps.
-Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.
+The following libraries are included in the Aranea Framework distribution because they are required for building the framework Note that each of these libraries is subject to the respective license; check the respective project distribution/website before using any of them in your own applications.

 *****************************************************************************
 * ./jakarta-regexp/jakarta-regexp-1.2.jar